Information for Prospective Majors and Minors

 Before formally declaring a major in journalism, a student must complete the following requirements:

-- Have at least 30 college credits with a cumulative 2.50 grade point average in both WWU courses and journalism courses
+- Complete a minimum of 30 college credits with a cumulative 2.50 grade point average in both WWU courses and journalism courses.

 Procedure for declaring: